LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### Prompts

-* **Did you remember to take regular breaks away from your screen during this week?
+#### Did you remember to take regular breaks away from your screen during this week?
 How often?
-Did you stretch your body?**
+Did you stretch your body?

-  Yes
+I didn't think I would have a problem with forgetting to take breaks, however, it is easier than I expected to get caught up in studying or writing code, and not notice the time passing by.
+In an effort to implement healhy study habits, I now set a timer for 25 mintues of uninterrupted concentration, followed by 5 minutes of relaxing/doing something else.

 #### What is Timeboxing?
 Have you heard of it before?
 Will you use it?